Elijahjack63/AirBnB_clone_v2/web_flask/README.md

 # 0x04.
 AirBnB clone - Web framework

 ## Learning Objectives
-- What is a Web Framework
+- What is a Web Framework?
 - How to build a web framework with Flask
 - How to define routes in Flask
 - What is a route